Chapter OneThe House Used Otherwise

 ❦

-Chapter TwoHalf the Noise
+Chapter ThreeHalf the Noise

 I mistook being chosen for being proven.

-—Moffet Beard
+—Moffett Beard

 Rachel had folded one of her own notes inside the cover, and age had made the crease soft.
 Her hand was plain on the paper.
 Careful.
 Smaller than I remembered, though I knew writing did not shrink after death.
 I held it near the lamp.